210517-Enterprise/demos/week4/qc-questions.md

 <hr>

-## :star: :star: :star: Below are topics that you should know, but won't be focused on heavily on Monday :star: :star: :star:
+## :star: Below are topics that you should know, but won't be focused on heavily on Monday :star:

 <hr>